2b12WNu4tpUF7CL4ua79z6QtxePjM9zgxgBO404/Automation_Scripts/README.md

 # Automation_Scripts
-a various of scripts used for downloading and scraping
+A bunch of handy scripts for automating tasks like downloading and scraping stuff from the web.
+Perfect for saving time and avoiding repetitive work.

 ## Requirements for Fapello